emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 From [realpython's](https://realpython.com/inheritance-composition-python/) article, "Composition is an OO design concept that models has a realationship.
 In composition, a class known as composite contains an object of another class known to as components".

-One advantage of composition compared to inheritance is, one component can be changed and such change can rarely affect the composite class.
-Vice versa a change in the composite class does not affect the component class.
+One advantage of composition compared to inheritance is; a change in one component rarely affects the composite class.
+Vice versa, a change in the composite class rarely affect the component class.
+In fact, this advantage enables code adaptability and code base changes without introducing problems.

 This advantage enables code adaptability and code base changes without introducing problems.

-Lets go ahead and implement a Address class which components of an address using `dataclass`;
+Let's go ahead and implement an Address class which components of an address using `dataclass`;

 ```python
 from dataclasses import dataclass, field